Oakland Raiders' Al Davis 'True Legend' Of The Game

 KEYES: And win they did in 1984, their third Super Bowl under Al Davis.
 ESPN panelist and university of Maryland sports journalism professor Kevin Blackistone says it was all about Davis's signature style of coaching.

-KEVIN BLACKISTONE: He always had a quarterback who could throw deep and always had receivers who could run fast and make those catches and make for an exciting brand of football.
+PROFESSOR KEVIN BLACKISTONE: He always had a quarterback who could throw deep and always had receivers who could run fast and make those catches and make for an exciting brand of football.

 KEYES: Davis sought out castoffs from other teams who then became fierce disciples of the silver and black.
 Blackistone says Davis's defensive line played hard-hitting, on-the-edge-of-your-seat football.